 Also make sure to bring along accessories like a money belt, scarf or sarong (can be used for things like an airplane blanket, coverup at the beach, or to throw over your dress on a cool evening), and a collapsible tote or day bag for any extra items you might acquire on your travels.
 If traveling to a city or destination that is prone to pickpocketing, make sure to pack some pickpocket-proof clothing and gear.

 Depending on the type of trip you’re going on, you may need to invest in some special travel gear.
-We’ve tested out everything from a headlamp to interchangeable heels, so you can trust our recommendations.
+We’ve tested out everything from waterproof baby carriers to interchangeable heels, so you can trust our recommendations.
 If you’re headed out on an organized group tour, you’ll most likely get a packing list from the tour provider, which should make your trip planning easier.
 If not, do your research online (one tip is to look at locations on Instagram and see what people are wearing) and consult this story for other handy lists of tips.

 For more active trips, make sure you have a sturdy pair of hiking boots, quick-drying clothing, a day pack, snacks, and any necessary equipment.
 Check out our specific packing lists for hiking trips and camping trips.